aberba/elementaryOS-devbook/chapter_03.md

 }
 ```

-The code above is a simple vala program made up of `int main()`, the main loop, which contains `stdout.printf ("Hello, World!\n");` which prints the string `Hello, World` to the screen and returns `0` - `0` informs the  Operating System of a successful execution without any errors.
+The code above is a simple vala program made up of the `main` function, the entry point of every Vala program, which contains the code `stdout.printf ("Hello, World!\n");` that prints `Hello, World` to the screen and returns `0` —  `0` informs the  Operating System of a successful execution without any errors.

 To compile this program, navigate to `~/workspace/vala/demo-app` in Terminal and enter the command `valac src/main.vala` which compile the program using the Vala compiler.
 You can now test the program using the command `./main` <sup>#</sup>.

 > \* The coding convention used in this guide is based on the [elementary OS  reference guide](https://elementary.io/docs/code/reference).

 > \# As I indicated earlier in the [introduction](README.md), the guide is not meant to teach you Vala and GTK+ programming.
 It is assumed you already have a basic knowledge and understanding of the above.
 We will be making more use of the command-line henceforth to compile our programs as we continue to add more functionality.
-When your encounter and error when compiling or running the program, please double check to make sure you type everything correctly.
+When you encounter an error when compiling or running the program, please double-check to make sure you type everything correctly.

 Now that we have been able to compile and run a basic Vala program, we are now ready to write some GTK+ code which will launch a window.
-Again open the `main.vala` file and enter the following code;
+Again open the `main.vala` file and replace its content with the following code;

 ```vala
 int main (string[] args) {